Tembo-Tech-Ventures/starter-template/README.md

 - `npm run start` – start the built application
 - `npm run lint` – run ESLint

+## Continuous Integration

+The repository uses a [GitHub Actions workflow](.github/workflows/ci.yml) that installs dependencies, runs ESLint, and builds the application on every push and pull request.
+The job provisions a temporary PostgreSQL service so the build step can interact with a database just like in production.

 ## Checklist

 See [CHECKLIST.md](./CHECKLIST.md) for the detailed update progress.